tock/tock/doc/threat_model/Application_Loader.md

-The application loader is required to confirm that the TBF header's `total_size` field is correct for the specified format version (as specified in the [Tock Binary Format](../TockBinaryFormat.md#tbf-header-base)) before deploying an application.
+The application loader is required to confirm that the TBF header's `total_size` field is correct for the specified format version (as specified in the [Tock Binary Format](../TockBinaryFormat.md#tbf-header-base)) before deploying an application binary.
 This is to prevent the newly-deployed application from executing the following attacks:

-1. Specifying a too-large `total_size` that includes the subsequent application(s) image(s), allowing the malicious application to read the images(s) (impacting confidentiality).
+1. Specifying a too-large `total_size` that includes the subsequent application(s) binary, allowing the malicious application to read the binary (impacting confidentiality).

-1. Specifying a too-small `total_size` and making the kernel parse the end of its image as the subsequent application's TBF headers (impacting integrity).
+1. Specifying a too-small `total_size` and making the kernel parse the end of its image as the subsequent application binary's TBF headers (impacting integrity).

 ## Trusted Compute Base in the Application Loader